-- Storm Water Pollution Prevention Plan (SWPPP) Any site disturbing more than one acre of ground must obtain a Land Disturbance Permit [LDP] from the Missouri Department of Natural Resources (MDNR). - The contractor working with the owner to insure that the construction site, its activities and impact on the site will be kept to a minimum.
+- Storm Water Pollution Prevention Plan (SWPPP) Any site disturbing more than one acre of ground must obtain a Land Disturbance Permit [LDP] from the Missouri Department of Natural Resources (MDNR). - The contractor works with the owner to ensure that the construction site, its activities and impact on the site will be kept to a minimum.
 That such activity will not penetrate the boundaries of the development site or alter the natural state of surrounding properties.
-The owner agrees to insure the contractor's assignment to install, monitor and maintain assemblies including silt fences, detention ponds, temporary trenches and ravines to fully direct and/or clarify all storm water runoff, and insure the isolation and control of all machine base fluids, construction fluids, wastes and solids minimally associated with construction activities.
-Special attention shall be given to the release of surface rainwater runoff during periods of heavy storms.
+The owner agrees to ensure the contractor's assignment to install, monitor and maintain assemblies including silt fences, detention ponds, temporary trenches and ravines to fully direct and/or clarify all storm water runoff, and ensure the isolation and control of all machine base fluids, construction fluids, wastes and solids minimally associated with construction activities.
+Special attention should be given to the release of surface rainwater during periods of heavy storms.

-Completed and turned in after construction and before occupancy
+• Completed and turned in after construction and before occupancy

-D. Environmental Review DIFFERENCES between HTF and 24 CFR Part 58 & 50
+D. Environmental Review DIFFERENCES between HTF and HOME